RESUME BUILDING TIPS

-(You don’t need to include your address on your resume on the front anymore rather you can add it in personal profile session. but you do need to make sure to include a phone number and professional email address (example- Right: firstname.lastname@example.org Wrong: email@example.com or not your work address!)
+(You don’t need to include your address on your resume on the front anymore rather you can add it in your personal profile session. but you do need to make sure to include a phone number and professional email address (example- Right: email@example.com Wrong: firstname.lastname@example.org or not your work address!)

-Career Objective (Specially for freshers)
+Career Objective (Especially for freshers)

 Career objective or resume objective acts as the pitch of your resume.
 It mentions the goal and objective of your career.
 Even though it is not a strict requirement to include a resume objective in your resume, a well-written objective can help you catch the attention of the recruiter.

 Here’s how to write an objective for a resume: